x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/unattended-installs.md

     Setup.exe /IAcceptExchangeServerLicenseTerms /RemoveUmLanguagePack:ko-KR
     ```

-## How do you know this worked?
+## Next steps

-To verify that you've successfully installed Exchange in unatteded mode, see [Verify Exchange Server installations](../post-installation-tasks/verify-installation.md).
+- To verify that you've successfully installed Exchange in unattended mode, see [Verify Exchange Server installations](../post-installation-tasks/verify-installation.md).

+- Complete your deployment by performing the tasks provided in [Exchange post-installation tasks](../../plan-and-deploy/post-installation-tasks/post-installation-tasks.md).

-Having problems?
+- Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).